 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed the first five of nine explanations of school shootings, and how these theories hold up under professional scrutiny.
-These first five explanations of school shootings are, mental illness, ‘he just snapped’, family problems, bullying, and peer support.
+In the last section, we discussed the first five of nine explanations of school shootings and how these theories hold up under professional scrutiny.
+These first five explanations of school shootings are mental illness, "he just snapped," family problems, bullying, and peer support.

-On this track, we will discuss the second four of nine explanations for school shootings.
-These second five explanations are: the culture of violence, gun availability, violent media, and the copycat effect.
+In this section, we will discuss the second four of nine explanations for school shootings.
+These second five explanations are the culture of violence, gun availability, violent media, and the copycat effect.

 Explanations Continued (#6-#10)

 Certainly, the availability of guns is causally related to school shootings, but it is not clear that increasing gun availability actual accounts for the recent high numbers of school shooting incidents.
 Hunting communities, for example, have always had guns at the ready, but school shootings have experienced an increased rate relatively recently.